 The Parenting Study started back in 1994 and over 700 Dunedin Study members have participated in this study with their pre-schooler.
 The Study concluded in 2018 as a result of funding shortages, however by far the majority of Dunedin Study Members had completed their families by that stage and nearly all had participated in the Parenting Study.

 Below is an outline of the objectives of the Study and what is involved for participants.

-If your child is about to turn three, you'll get a telephone call from Judith Sligo, the Parenting Study Researcher.
-She will invite you to participate in the study, and send you an information sheet which details what is involved.
-If you agree to take part, she will visit you and your three year-old at your home at a convenient time .
-The visit takes about two and a half hours.
-First, you'll have an interview about parenting and about your child (about 30 minutes).
-Then, you and your child get an opportunity to play with a whole large selection of toys the researcher brings with her.
-The play sequence is videotaped and a copy is made for you if you'd like one.
+When your child was about to turn three a Parenting Study researcher invited you to participate in the study.
+If you agreed they visited you and your three year-old at your home.
+This included an interview about parenting and about your child, a questionnaire and an opportunity for you both to play with a whole large selection of toys the researcher brought along.
+The play sequence was videotaped and a copy made for you if you'd wanted one.

 For more information on the Parenting Study click here .